Mobee-App/documentation/docs/documentation-api/9 - Data Table Module/data-table.md

 Make sure that Lightning Web Security (LWS) is activated in your organization.
 For more information, see the [Salesforce documentation on enabling LWS](https://developer.salesforce.com/docs/platform/lightning-components-security/guide/lws-enable.html).

+Assignment of the **Mobee User** permission set is required for users to access and utilize the Data Table.

 ## Usage

 ### Setting Up the Flow